greg4fun/katacoda-scenarios-1/docker-networks/step1.md

 `ip a`{{execute}}

-Currently there are no containers running on so we only see the default network devices.
+Currently there are no containers running so we only see the default network devices.

 Starting a new container: